 B. The Alabama all state team will be selected on the basis of highest overall average.
 Minimum target requirements for the four gauges used to compute the overall average will be 800 registered targets.

 C. Only targets shot at open registered shoots will be counted toward minimums and used for average.
 Monthly targets, league targets, and targets only are excluded from the calculation, except where a sub junior, junior, or collegiate shooter chooses not to pay the mandatory purse portion of an entry fee.

-D. At least one half of the NSSA standards in each gauge and doubles required to qualify for the all-state team must be shot away from the shooter’s home club or location where the shooter registers most of his/her targets.
+E. At least one half of the ASSA standards in each gauge required to qualify for the all-state team must be shot away from the shooter’s home club or location where the shooter registers most of his/her targets.

 1. The open second team will consist of the next highest five overall averages.

 2. Multiple all state awards will not be made to an individual.
 Only the highest award earned will be awarded.
 For selection purposes the award order is, from highest to lowest; open first team, open second team, lady, age concurrent, collegiate, military, retired military, military veteran, and rookie.

 3. The all-state team recognized at the state shoot will all receive the same tangible award.
 Differences such as engraving to designate award earned and “Captain” are allowed.

 G. A shooter must shoot 4 Guns in the state championship shoot to be considered eligible for the All-State team.
 If circumstances prevent a shooter from shooting the state shoot and he/she feels that the cause was beyond their control, the shooter can submit to the President a statement of facts which will be reviewed by a shoot committee convened by the President.
 Their decision will be final.